 U.S. Agriculture Secretary Thomas Vilsack has said he would encourage a settlement, but U.S. lawmakers, food manufacturers and commercial users of sugar have warned a deal would inflate food prices and threaten U.S. food manufacturers.

-Mexico's Economy Ministry described the U.S. decision as a setback in trade relations between the neighbors and said Mexico will defend its rights and exhaust the legal options to protect its interests under the aegis of NAFTA and the World Trade Organization.
+Mexico's Economy Ministry said the decision was a setback in trade relations and that Mexico will defend its rights and exhaust the legal options to protect its interests under NAFTA and the World Trade Organization.

-Second-month U.S. domestic raw sugar futures traded in New York jumped 2.7 percent to a two-week high of 26.75 cents a lb in thin trade after the news but pared the gains by its close.
+Second-month U.S. domestic raw sugar futures traded in New York jumped to a two-week high of 26.75 cents a lb in thin trade after the news but pared the gains by the close.

 The U.S. International Trade Commission is conducting a parallel investigation into whether the imports injure local growers.
-The ITC found in favor of U.S. producers in its preliminary decision, and a final verdict is due in February.
+The ITC's final verdict is due in February.

-(Additional reporting by Chris Prentice in New York; Writing by David Alire Garcia and Krista Hughes; Editing by Simon Gardner, Marguerita Choy and Andrea Ricci)
+(Additional reporting by Chris Prentice and Josephine Mason in New York and David Alire Garcia in Mexico City; Editing by Marguerita Choy, Andrea Ricci and Tom Brown)